tajacks/lightspeed/README.md

 CSS styles adapted and modified from Jeremy Thomas' 'Web Design in 4 Minutes'.

-Theme spacing, colours, and content layout provided by my wife ♥
+Theme spacing, colours, and content layout feedback provided by my wife ♥